 An OLAP view references most of these objects indirectly.
+The same holds true for Ad Hoc views.
 For example, an OLAP schema is a part of a Mondrian connection; the OLAP view refers to the Mondrian connection which in turn refers to the schema.
 The following figures can help you understand how the objects relate:

-- Figure 3-1, "Anatomy of an OLAP View," on page 21 - Figure 3-23, "Anatomy of a Mondrian Connection," on page 44 - Figure 3-38, "Anatomy of an XML/A Connection," on page 54 - Figure 3-41, "Anatomy of an XML/A Source," on page 57
+- "Anatomy of an OLAP View" on page 29 - "Anatomy of a Mondrian Connection" on page 57 - "Anatomy of an XML/A Connection" on page 66 - "Anatomy of an XML/A Source" on page 72

 The repository objects described in this section are also used by Ad Hoc views that return OLAP data.
 Such views are created against OLAP client connections (Mondrian or XML/A) using the Ad Hoc Editor.
-For more information on Ad Hoc views, refer to the JasperReports Server User Guide.
+For more information on Ad Hoc views, refer to the TIBCO JasperReports Server User Guide.